ahsatout/hand-sign-recognition/README.md

 This project implements a machine learning model for recognizing hand signs using  webcam.
 The project is divided into four main scripts:

-1. **Capture Hand Pictures**: A script to capture images of hand signs using a webcam.
+1. **Capture Hand Pictures**: A script to capture images of hand signs using a webcam using OpenCV
-2. **Feature Extraction**: A script to loop through captured images, extract relevant features, and save them for training.
+2. **Feature Extraction**: A script to loop through captured images, extract relevant features (using MediaPipe), and save them for training.
 3. **Model Training**: A script to train a RandomForest algorithm on the extracted features and save the trained model.
 4. **Real-Time Detection**: A script to open the webcam and detect hand signs in real-time using the trained model.